hriju/Eticket/README.md

 Run the project with the right dependencies.

-Currently the API for creating and updating  Bus ticket has been completed.
+Currently the API for creating and updating  Bus ticket has been completed and has been tested using Postman.

 After running the project you can check the API with following link